 Southern Responses to Displacement: Background and introduction to our mini blog series.
 This introduction to our mini blog series gives an overview of the background to the Southern Responses to Displacement project and the approaches used to better understand the motivations, nature and impacts of Southern-led initiatives to displacement from Syria.

 Internationalism and solidarity – How does ‘solidarity based’ humanitarianism influence Southern led responses to displacement?
-In the first of our introductory mini blog series Dr Elena Fiddian-Qasmiyeh presents a brief reflection on the history of internationalism and solidarity based initiatives.
+In the first of our introductory mini blog series Prof. Elena Fiddian-Qasmiyeh presents a brief reflection on the history of internationalism and solidarity based initiatives.

 Faith based humanitarianism – Our second introductory mini blog provides a brief overview of how local faith communities are often the first responders to communities affected by conflict and displacement.